The ancient city of Strasbourg sits at the crossroads of historic rivals France and Germany in the region of Alsace.

 The Christmas market consists of more than 300 stalls spread out over 12 locations in the picturesque Grande Île – the historic city center, with cobbled streets and half-timbered buildings, which was the first city center to be classified entirely as a World Heritage City.

-The entire historical center is closed to cars, but the markets are all easily accessible by foot.
-The location of the markets include Place Broglie, Place Corbeau by the Alsatian Museum, Place Gutenberg where there’s a guest visitor market each year (Iceland for 2017), Place Kléber, where you will find the largest real Christmas Tree in France grown specifically for the market, and the most popular market located in of the cathedral.
+The entire historical center is closed to cars, but the markets are all easily accessible on foot.
+The location of the markets include Place Broglie, Place Corbeau by the Alsatian Museum, Place Gutenberg where there’s a guest visitor market each year (Iceland for 2017), Place Kléber, where you will find the largest real Christmas Tree in France grown specifically for the market and the most popular market located in front of the cathedral.

-Like all Christmas markets, Strasbourg has plenty of gifts, ornaments and food on offer, there are some local specialties visitors should make note of.
-Artisans hand make decorations and food especially for the market.
-Exquisite hand-blown glass Christmas ornaments, which originated in Alsace, mannele, which is similar to gingerbread, bridle, the spice cookies that became popular when East Indian spices arrived in the Rhine Valley via The Netherlands during the 16th century, and the much-loved pain d’épices or spice bread, made with cardamom, cloves, pepper and green anise.
+Like all Christmas markets, Strasbourg has plenty of gifts, ornaments, and food on offer, and I recommend that visitors make note of the specialty items available, notably the hand-make decorations and regional foods.
+Exquisite hand-blown glass Christmas ornaments, which originated in Alsace, manele, which is similar to gingerbread, bredele, the spice cookies that became popular when East Indian spices arrived in the Rhine Valley via The Netherlands during the 16th century, and the much-loved pain d’épices or spice bread, made with cardamom, cloves, pepper and green anise.

 There are also many stalls selling the Alsatian cookware used to cook traditional regional dishes such as baeckeoffe, choucroute, fleischnacka, and foie gras.

 And of course, there’s vin chaud.
 Though I am not a fan of this Christmas market staple, as I often mention, I had to try the vin chaud blanc, or white mulled wine, a specialty of the Alsace region, which primarily produces white wines.